nicktehrany/ZNS-Study/README.md

 ## Requirements

-ZNS devices and this evaluation requires several libraries and tools to be installed, *Important to note is that ZNS support is very new in the majority of projects, thus ensure that versions are as new as possible and up to date with the master branch*
+ZNS devices and this evaluation requires several libraries and tools to be installed, **Important to note**, ZNS support is very new in the majority of projects, thus ensure that versions are as new as possible and up to date with the master branch

 - Linux Kernel 5.9+ (for ZNS support)
 - [libnvme](https://github.com/linux-nvme/libnvme)